mirror12k/perl-Mirror-socks-proxy/README.md

 # perl-Mirror-socks-proxy
-A set of utility libraries to create/run SOCKS proxies.
+A set of utility libraries to create/run SOCKS proxies, record and replay web traffic, and mock and modify content.

 Requires the [Sugar](https://github.com/mirror12k/perl-Sugar-utility-library) and [Iron](https://github.com/mirror12k/perl-Iron-networking-library) perl libraries